If you need a new chopping board then click on the photo to read my article.

 1. To make the pastry, rub the flour, cocoa powder and butter together until it is a fine crumb consistency.

-2. Break the egg into a separate bowl, add the sugar and beat the for several minutes.
+2. Break the egg into a separate bowl, add the sugar and beat

 3. Gradually add the egg mix to the pastry, working it gently just until it comes together, then cling wrap it and place in your fridge for 15 minutes to rest.